Print this page

 Top

-NWO-I has two confidential counsellors research integrity: Prof Thom Palstra, Professor of Solid State Chemistry and former rector of the University of Twente, and and, since June 2023, Freya Senf, director of operations for the Environmental Sciences Group at Wageningen University (WUR).
-They can be reached via vertrouwenspersoonWI@nwo-i.nl.
+NWO-I has a confidential counsellor research integrity: Freya Senf, director of operations for the Environmental Sciences Group at Wageningen University (WUR).
+Freya Senf can be reached via vertrouwenspersoonWI@nwo-i.nl.

-The confidential counsellors research integrity want to be easily accessible for NWO-I employees who have questions or struggle with a dilemma concerning research integrity that they cannot discuss with their immediate colleagues.
-The confidential counsellors can listen, advise and, if necessary, guide you.
-In 2022, Palstra visited the NWO institutes to talk with both management and the employees.
-By doing this, he made the role of counsellor better known so that employees will be able to approach them more easily should that be necessary.
+The confidential counsellor research integrity wants to be easily accessible for NWO-I employees who have questions or struggle with a dilemma concerning research integrity that they cannot discuss with their immediate colleagues.
+The confidential counsellor can listen, advise and, if necessary, guide you.
 With over 1.700 employees, NWO-I is a large organisation where difficult dilemmas will occur.

 Who is Freya Senf?